haguirrear/resume/rendercv_output/Hector_Aguirre_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Worked at the Experimental Economics Laboratory \(LEEX\), conducting experiments on decision-making research.],[Programmed experimental games using Python, facilitating data collection and analysis.],[Gained experience in managing web pages and servers using Amazon Web Services \(AWS\), ensuring reliable and scalable experiment deployment.],)
+    #v(design-highlights-top-margin);#highlights([Programmed experimental games in Python to gather decision-making data for research studies.],[Managed web pages and AWS-based servers for reliable and scalable experiment deployment.],)
   ],
 )